Table of Contents

 Our library of CV examples has hundreds of tailored CVs you can use to fine-tune your job application and stand out from other applicants.

-According to the Office for National Statistics (ONS), kitchen assistants in the UK earn an average annual salary of £11,346.
+According to the UK Earnings Explorer provided by the Office for National Statistics (ONS), kitchen assistants in the UK earn an average annual salary of £11,346.

 Additionally, there are similar pay levels for both men and women in this type of role.